SymphonyOSF/oss-allegro/README.md

 # Change Log

+## 2020-10-05 The proxy configuration is now added to the connection configuration of the SQS client

 ## 2020-07-21 Added the possibility to configure proxy authentication parameters
 A proxy can be configured, for which, a hostname and port have to be provided Optionally, if needed, proxy username and password can be set.